Ventero/FRESteamWorks/README.md

 Just include the native Steamworks library at the top level of your project so that it gets included when packaging your application.

-### Known Issues ###

-Flash Builder 4.6 seems to have an issue with detecting classes that implement interfaces inside an ANE, which results in the `FRESteamWorks` class not being visible inside the ANE within Flash Builder when using earlier builds (older than v0.4-19) of the ANE.
-This issue is also fixed in Flash Builder 4.7.

-With older versions of the ANE (older than v0.4-19), running an application including that ANE is not possible in Flash Builder 4.6 on OS X. To fix this issue, simply download to a more recent ANE.

 ## AIR/Flex SDK ##